 "TIES for Microsoft CityNext provides cities with a number of exciting, agile cloud-based services in areas where innovation, traditionally, has been slow.
 This service helps cities leverage the economic and resiliency advantages of the cloud, almost immediately."

-Enables city and regional leaders and other personnel to make faster, better, and more informed decisions in response to breaking events – and in support of daily operations.
+Enables city leaders, emergency responders and other personnel to make faster, better, more informed decisions to help protect citizens, schools, and critical infrastructure.

 TIES for Microsoft CityNext delivers agile situational intelligence and alerting services to help protect citizens, schools and critical infrastructure, and enhance daily operating effectiveness across the organization.
 TIES for Microsoft CityNext provides leaders, staff, and responders access to a 360 degree view of their city or region, including important real-time public and private intelligence channels—ranging from weather warnings, 911 alerts, and and internal notifications to social media, video monitoring and cyber threat intelligence.
 TIES aggregates and manages potentially thousands of live information streams to provide actionable intelligence dashboards and a complete suite of smart and mobile alerting capabilities to ensure authorized participants have the timely information they need.